DCD-Ecosystem/dcd_protocol/docs/01_nodeos/02_usage/03_development-environment/00_local-single-node-testnet.md

 ![Single host single node testnet](single-host-single-node-testnet.png)

-`cleos` is used to interact with wallets, and send actions to the blockchain. `keosd` performs wallet management, including digital signing.
-If not started explicitly, `keosd` is started by `cleos` by default.
+`dcdcli` is used to interact with wallets, and send actions to the blockchain. `dcdksd` performs wallet management, including digital signing.
+If not started explicitly, `dcdksd` is started by `dcdcli` by default.

 ## Before you begin

 * [Install the EOSIO software](../../../00_install/index.md) before starting this section.
-* It is assumed that `nodeos`, `cleos`, and `keosd` are accessible through the path.
+* It is assumed that `nodeos`, `dcdcli`, and `dcdksd` are accessible through the path.
 If you built EOSIO using shell scripts, make sure to run the [Install Script](../../../00_install/01_build-from-source/01_shell-scripts/03_install-eosio-binaries.md).
 * Know how to pass [Nodeos options](../../02_usage/00_nodeos-options.md) to enable or disable functionality.

 ## Steps